SenseNet/sncom-resources/_drafts/2017-12-27-starting-out-with-aurelia.md

 Once the setup is done, you'll can install the dependencies (or do it later with the ```npm install``` command).

-You can run your Aurelia app with the following command
+You can run your Aurelia app with the following command:

 ```
 cd my-sensenet-app
 au run